axllent/silverstripe-scaled-uploads/README.md

 composer require axllent/silverstripe-scaled-uploads
 ```

-## Batch Process existing images
+## Batch process existing images

 If you would like to batch process existing images then you can use the [Resize All Images Module](https://github.com/sunnysideup/silverstripe-resize-all-images/) that extends this module.

 ## Rotation

-This extension no longer supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.
+This extension no longer supports auto-rotation of JPG images (i.e. portrait images taken with digital cameras or cellphones).
 However, this should now also be part of Silverstripe core functionality - see  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (not sure if or how this works).